 The regiment impressed the Duke of Cumberland with its Highland style of fighting at Fontenoy in 1745 and later that year it was sent back to guard southern England against invasion, with one company being sent north to fight the Jacobites at Culloden.
 In 1747 it was given a numerical ranking as the 43rd Foot, rising to the 42nd two years later when the previous 42nd was disbanded.

 The 42nd (Royal Highland) Regiment fought in the French and Indian Wars in North America before defeating George Washington at the Battle of Long Island in 1776 during the American War of Independence (1775-83).
-It served in both Egypt and Spain during the Napoleonic Wars and was mentioned in despatches for its service at Quatre Bras and Waterloo (1815).
+It served in both Egypt and Spain during the wars against Revolutionary and Napoleonic France, and was mentioned in despatches for its service at Quatre Bras and Waterloo (1815).

 The 19th century saw it fighting in the Crimea (1854-56) and the Indian Mutiny (1857-59), whilst in 1881 the 73rd (Perthshire) Regiment was merged into it.
 From then on it was officially known as The Black Watch and was the county regiment of Fifeshire, Forfarshire and Perthshire.
 The regiment then fought in Egypt (1882) and in the Boer War (1899-1902).